Music Dept. Handbook

 Use of this room will be by sign-up only.
 A key can be obtained from the Music Office or Student Assistant.

 The computer lab is usually open during music center hours.
 First priority is given to students using the lab for work with composition software, ear-training software, and other instructional software.
 Students may also use the lab for internet and word processing needs.
+The computer lab will be kept closed in the summer months; access can be coordinated with the Music Center Office.

 Smart Music Computers